Nanotubes are easily grown to be vertically aligned

-Recent advances in titania nanoporous membrane technology have enabled the development of a sub-dermally-implantable drug-delivery device - the only one of its kind made entirely from titanium and titanium-oxide, biocompatible materials extensively used in FDA-approved implants.
+Recent advances in titania nanoporous membrane technology have enabled the development of a sub-dermally-implantable drug-delivery device which uses no moving parts and thus is highly space-efficient.
+The implant uses biocompatible materials extensively used in FDA-approved implants.

 NanoPortal membranes comprise an integrated structure consisting of long, straight, adjacently-connected nanotubes that remain firmly attached to the titanium from which they grew.

 Nanotubes can be grown to lengths of 40+ micrometers, allowing for robust handling and maintenance of structural integrity under a variety of processing and physiological conditions.